Threads emerges from stealth with $10.5M from Sequoia for a new take on enabling work conversations

 “We don’t view ourselves as a competitor to Slack,” Kazi said.
 “Slack is great for transactional conversation but for asynchronous chats, we thought there was a need for this in the market.
 We wanted something to address that.”

-It’s may not be a stated competitor, but Threads actually has something in common with Slack: the latter’s launched with the purpose of enabling a certain kind of conversation between co-workers in a way that was easier to consume and engage with than email.
+It may not be a stated competitor, but Threads actually has something in common with Slack: the latter launched with the purpose of enabling a certain kind of conversation between co-workers in a way that was easier to consume and engage with than email.

 You could argue that Threads has the same intention: email chains, especially those with multiple parties, can also be hard to follow and are in any case often very messy to look at: something that the conversations in Threads also attempt to clear up.